-Your MiniMed Paradigm® REAL-Time System uses BG meter readings to make sure the glucose sensor maintains its accuracy over time.
+Your MiniMed Paradigm® REAL-Time RevelTM System uses BG meter readings to make sure the glucose sensor maintains its accuracy over time.
 This is called calibration.

 To calibrate you must check your BG on your meter and enter the value into the pump.
-Two methods are available to calibrate your sensor - through the Bolus Wizard® or the sensor menus.
-The preferred method is to use the Bolus Wizard, which may help prevent the stacking of insulin.
+The two most common ways to calibrate are through the Bolus Wizard® and the sensor menu.
+The preferred method is the Bolus Wizard, which may help to prevent the stacking of insulin.